 Buttermilk helps keep these scones light.
 The orange zest adds a tropical fruit note but you could substitute lemon.
 See other tips at end of recipe.

 1 Preheat oven to 220°C (425°F).
-Sift flour and sugar together into a large bowl.
-Rub in butter (see notes).
+Sift flour, salt and sugar together into a large bowl.
+Rub in butter (see Recipe Notes at end of recipe).
 Add dates, orange zest and walnuts.
-Mix in buttermilk with a fork.
+Mix in buttermilk with a large fork.
 Tip dough onto a lightly floured surface, gently pat into a cake – it will be very soft and sticky – and cut into 12 rough shapes with a floured knife.

-2 Transfer to a tray lined with baking (parchment) paper.
+2 Transfer to a cold baking tray (sheet) lined with baking (parchment) paper.
 Bake for 12-15 minutes, until golden.
 Serve warm with butter.

 Recipe notes below (scroll down).